jackd248/clockwork-ai/README.md

 ## general

+Currently forced for german language, but can be adjusted for custom usage, see [configuration](#configuration).

-General functionalities of the python app:
+General command line functionalities of the python app:

 - `python3 clockwork` - generates ai poem of current time
 - `python3 clockwork clear` - clear display